bparanj/crystal/programming/iac/docs/experiments/format-playbook.md

 - **Advanced Formatting**: For more advanced formatting needs (e.g., aligning lists or dictionaries, ordering keys), you might need to extend this script or use a dedicated YAML formatter that supports such features.
 - **YAML vs. JSON Schema**: Directly applying a JSON schema for YAML formatting is not straightforward because schemas define data structure, not presentation.
 For data validation, consider tools designed for Ansible playbook validation like `ansible-lint` or custom scripts that enforce your specific rules.

 This script provides a starting point for standardizing the formatting of your Ansible playbooks.
-For more complex scenarios, including adhering to a specific style guide or enforcing custom rules, you might need to extend this approach or use additional tools.
+For more complex scenarios,  adhering to a specific style guide or enforcing custom rules, you might need to extend this approach or use additional tools.

 Yes, the script provided does perform a function similar to code formatting tools in VS Code and other editors, but with some limitations.
-Code formatting tools integrated within editors like VS Code typically offer more advanced features, such as real-time linting, syntax highlighting, and the ability to customize formatting rules extensively.
+Code formatting tools integrated within editors like VS Code  offer more advanced features, such as real-time linting, syntax highlighting, and the ability to customize formatting rules extensively.
 These tools can automatically format YAML, JSON, Python, and other languages according to predefined or customizable styles and standards.

 The Python script for formatting an Ansible playbook: